 Description of SAM Framework

-The Service Availability Monitoring [SAM] is a grid monitoring and reporting system for large-scale production grids.
+The Service Availability Monitoring (SAM) is a grid monitoring and reporting system for large-scale production grids.

 The SAM system is used to monitor the resources within the production infrastructure.

-SAM is made up of several components, some commodity and some specifically designed and developed for SAM.
+SAM is made up of several components [SAMC], some commodity and some specifically designed and developed for SAM.
 These include Nagios to execute tests, Messaging to transport test results between components, databases to store both configuration information: the Aggregate Topology Provider (ATP) and the Profile Management Database (POEM), databases to store the test results produced by Nagios: the Metric Result Store (MRS).
 Other components such as the Availability Calculation Engine (ACE) processes the raw test results to calculation metrics such as site and service availability and reliability.
 A portal, MyWLCG or MyEGI is provided to visualize both test results and availability calculations.

 Mechanism for Report Generation